-- 7.01 The minimum crewing requirements for each vessel shall be in accordance with the Certificate of Inspection issued by the Coast Guard under which the vessel is licensed to operate. - 7.02 The Employer and the Union agree that every effort will be made to crew the vessels of the Employer with the minimum crew required in Rule 7.01.
-Summer positions will be filled on the closest crew change date prior to June 1 and will be carried onboard to the closest crew change date following September 15. - 7.03 It is recognized that the Employer retains the right to transfer crew members between vessels to accommodate peak traffic loads, absences, changes in scheduling or other valid business needs.
-Except in cases of emergency, the affected crew member will be notified in writing of such transfers at least one (1) week in advance of the scheduled transfer date.
+- 7.01 The minimum crewing requirements for each vessel shall be in accordance with the Certificate of Inspection issued by the Coast Guard under which the vessel is licensed to operate. - 7.02 The Employer will meet and confer with IBU-P regarding the ship's annual winter maintenance program and during planning and design stages before new vessels are acquired or constructed or existing vessels are converted. - 7.03 The Employer and the Union agree that every effort will be made to crew the vessels of the Employer with the minimum crew required in Rule 7.01.
+Summer positions will be filled on the closest crew change date prior to June 1 and will be carried onboard to the closest crew change date following September 15. - 7.04 It is recognized that the Employer retains the right to transfer crew members between vessels to accommodate peak traffic loads, absences, changes in scheduling or other valid business needs.
+Except in cases of emergency, the affected crew member will be notified in writing of such transfer at least one (1) week in advance of the scheduled transfer date.
 Notice of transfer shall be sent to the Union at the time such notice is provided to the employee.
 The Employer shall make every effort to minimize such transfers for classifications above the entry level by the temporary upgrade of employees, whenever practical.

 - (A) During lay-up, shipyard, drydocking or maintenance status of a vessel, security work will be performed by the crew of the vessel, whenever AMHS crewmembers are assigned and living aboard the vessel. - (B) By "crew" of the vessel the IBU-P considers members of the MM&P and MEBA units that are part of the operational crews of the vessels to be part of the crew.
 It is not the intent of this bargaining unit to displace any members of these other bargaining units when it comes to doing security work.
-If the need arises to have additional crew onboard or there are not sufficient licensed officers from the other units available, it is expected IBU-P unlicensed crew will be used. - (C) When a vessel is "turned over" to a shipyard for a federally funded project, or is to be mothballed for five (5) months or more, it will be at the State's discretion whether or not crew will be assigned to the vessel while in the hands of the shipyard. - 7.05 If the State of Alaska, Alaska Marine Highway System provides non-automated services onboard its vessel, then IBU unlicensed crew shall perform those services, therefore not allowing AMHS to contract out any current non-automated service onboard it's vessels.
-The Employer may continue to provide services via automated devices, or engage in the automation of services, including but not limited to, stocking, maintaining, emptying, and placing such automated devices, provided no current vessel employees are eliminated as a result of deploying such devices. - 7.06 The IBU unlicensed crew will provide steward service whenever a MMP or MEBA officer is assigned to and living aboard the vessel.
+If the need arises to have additional crew onboard or there are not sufficient licensed officers from the other units available, it is expected IBU-P unlicensed crew will be used. - (C) When a vessel is "turned over" to a shipyard for a federally funded project, or is to be mothballed for five (5) months or more, it will be at the State's discretion whether or not crew will be assigned to the vessel while in the hands of the shipyard.

+7.06 If the State of Alaska, Alaska Marine Highway System provides non-automated services onboard its vessel, then IBU unlicensed crew shall perform those services, therefore not allowing AMHS to contract out any current non-automated service onboard it's vessels.
+The Employer may continue to provide services via automated devices, or engage in the automation of services, including but not limited to, stocking, maintaining, emptying, and placing such automated devices, provided no current vessel employees are eliminated as a result of deploying such devices.

+7.07 The IBU unlicensed crew will provide steward service whenever a MMP or MEBA officer is assigned to and living aboard the vessel.